richrarobi/mangolink/README.md

 see func clrAllPix and setPix in mangorep, and the calling code in func main in mangoreq....note the calls in the case statement.

+Python example added in examples to call mangorep .

 RichR